Léster Blanco

-Mark Léster Blanco Pineda (born January 17, 1989 in Soyapango, El Salvador) is a Salvadoran professional footballer who plays as a forward for Thai League 3 club North Bangkok University.
+Mark Léster Blanco Pineda (born January 17, 1989, in Soyapango, El Salvador) is a Salvadoran professional footballer who plays as a forward.

 Club career

 Blanco came through the youth ranks at the Fútbol Blanco Sport, and made his debut at Second Division side Atlético Marte in 2004.
 After a year and another at Telecom, he joined Nejapa and later moved on to Chalatenango on loan before returning to Atlético Marte.
 He joined Isidro Metapán for the Clausura 2010.

 Blanco was crucial in the Clausura 2010 final of the Primera División de Fútbol de El Salvador, when he scored two of the three goals to give Isidro Metapán their fourth title in its history.

 He was on a trial with Norwegian club Kongsvinger in January 2012, and the club wanted to sign Blanco.
 However, nothing happened until the Norwegian transfer window closed on 31 March, but Kongsvinger announced on 30 May that Blanco would join them on loan from 1 August until the end of the season in November.
 The club was close to bankruptcy and was not able to sign Lester on a permanent deal.

 On January 2, he signed for a season loan with Real Madrid.
 He spent the 2012–13 clasura with them.

 After he signed another loan deal with Real España.
 He returned to El Salvador to sign with Luis Ángel Firpo at the end of the season.
 In July 2014, Blanco signed with FAS for the Apertura 2014.